16 to 19 TUITION FUND STATEMENT

-The 16-19 tuition fund is a one-off funding allocation for 20-21 academic year only.
-The fund is being provided to support learners to catch up and close any gaps in their learning that may have been exacerbated by the COVID-19 lockdown.
-The fund will be used for small group and 1:1 tuition in English, Maths and vocational learning for 16 to 19-year-old learners.
-This tuition will be in addition to the planned study programme hours.
+The 16 to 19 Tuition Fund is bespoke funding for schools and colleges to mitigate the disruption to learning arising from the coronavirus (COVID-19).
+The fund is being provided to support learners aged 16-19 to catch up and close any gaps in learning that might been exacerbated by the COVID-19 lockdowns.
+This tuition will be in addition to any planned study programme hours.

 Who can be supported by this fund?

-Learners must be aged 16-19 and must not have already achieved a GSCE grade 5 or above in maths and/or English by age 16.
-Students with Special Educational Needs and Disabilities (SEND) - including those aged 19 to 24 who require additional tuition to help them catch up with their studies - will also be supported by this provision.
+- Learners with Special Educational Needs and Disabilities (SEND) - including those aged 19 to 24 who require additional tuition to help them catch up with their studies.

 How is Weston College using this Fund?

-- Maths and English topic support through designated coaching hubs
+- Maths and English topic and skills support through designated coaches

-- GCSE revision workshops and functional skills assessment preparation support
+- Bespoke GCSE revision workshops and Functional Skills assessment preparation support

 - Academic skills support and development

-- Technical Knowledge and skills support to aid mastery and make up for any shortfall from previous learning.
+- Technical Knowledge and skills workshops to aid mastery and make up for any shortfall from previous learning

 - Specialist Support to improve engagement for learners with SEND